 "Communication is a skill that you can learn.
 It's like riding a bicycle or typing.
 If you're willing to work at it, you can rapidly improve the quality of every part of your life."

 – Brian Tracy

-For more on personal and professional success, download free excerpts of my publications (click on titles or covers): "The 7 Keys to Life Success," "Wealth Building Attitudes, Values, and Habits," "7 Keys to Long-Term Relationship Success," "Branding Your Career Like Steve Jobs," and "Confident Communication for Female Professionals."
+For more on personal and professional success, download free excerpts of my publications (click on titles or covers): "How to Successfully Handle Passive-Aggressive People," "How to Let Go of Negative Thoughts and Emotions - A Practical Guide," "The 7 Keys to Life Success," "7 Keys to Long-Term Relationship Success," and "Confident Communication for Female Professionals."

 © 2013 by Preston C. Ni.
 All rights reserved worldwide.
 Copyright violation may subject the violator to legal prosecution.